kexiZeroing/kexiZeroing.github.io/src/posts/basic-examples-of-langchain.md

 Embeddings are vector representations of text that computers can understand, analyze, and compare.

-> [Chroma](https://docs.trychroma.com) is a vector store and embeddings database to make it easy to build AI applications with embeddings.
-We found that LangChain and Chroma were a perfect fit.
-Specifically, LangChain provides a framework to easily prototype LLM applications locally, and Chroma provides a vector store and embedding database that can run seamlessly during local development to power these applications.
+> LangChain provides a framework to easily prototype LLM applications locally, and [Chroma](https://docs.trychroma.com) provides a vector store and embedding database that can run seamlessly during local development to power these applications.
 Check out an example: https://github.com/hwchase17/chroma-langchain

 ```js
 // embeddings.ts